johnwry/dm2/markdown/colossians/colossians.md

     <strong>C. </strong>
     <strong>
-        Colossians 3:5-11 – Therefore <em>seeking the things above</em> and
-        having our <em>minds set on heavenly things</em>, how are we to now live?
+        Colossians 3:5-11 – Therefore * seeking the things above*  and having our * minds set on heavenly things* , how are we to now live?
     </strong>

-    1. Colossians 3:5a – <em>Therefore</em>, in light of who you are in
+    1. Colossians 3:5a – * Therefore* , in light of who you are in
 Christ….
 We will now shift to see how positional truth affects our    <strong><u>walk</u></strong> here below.
 Only to the degree you maintain a
     heavenly focus will you live victoriously here on earth; therefore, you must not disregard identification truth.